Building a Decoupled Architecture for EdTech SaaS

 In general, by using the decoupling we can run separate cloud computing instances for each video processing.
 When the instance has done the job, we terminate it.

 Also, decoupling allows to use Spot Instances – it’s up to 75% cheaper than the On-Demand option.
-So we managed to achieve significant cost optimization in such a way.
+So we managed to achieve significant cloud cost optimization in such a way.

 The solution we designed and delivered works in the following way: